nelson-lang/nelson-gitbook/en/modules_manager/nmm_build_loader.md

 # nmm_build_loader

-helper's function to build main loader.nls of an external module
+helper's function to build main loader.m of an external module

 ## Syntax